Walmer Castle, located a short walk from Deal seafront, is a fascinating mix of Tudor fortress and elegant country residence.

 The Historic Rooms

-Inside the castle, visitors can explore the rooms once used by the Duke of Wellington and the Queen Mother.
-Displays include personal items, period furnishings, and stories of the castle’s most famous residents.
+Step inside the rooms once used by the Duke of Wellington and the Queen Mother.
+Displays feature personal artefacts, period furnishings, and stories that bring the castle’s history to life.

 The Award-Winning Gardens

-Walmer Castle’s eight acres of gardens are a highlight of any visit.
+Spanning over eight acres, Walmer’s gardens are a highlight of any visit.
 They include:

-• The Broadwalk – lined with a striking yew cloud hedge.
+• The Broadwalk - A central feature lined with a sculpted yew cloud hedge.

-• The Glen Garden – beautifully restored and shaded.
+• The Glen Garden - A beautifully shaded and restored space for peaceful walks.

-• The Kitchen Garden – filled with seasonal produce and flowers.
+• The Kitchen Garden - A vibrant garden filled with seasonal fruit, vegetables, and flowers.

-• Wildflower Meadows & Woodland Walks – perfect for peaceful strolls.
+• Wildflower Meadows and Woodland Walks - Perfect for quiet exploration and scenic photography.

-• Children’s Play Trail – a fun outdoor adventure for younger visitors.
+• Children’s Play Trail - A nature-inspired adventure trail designed for families.

 The Duke of Wellington Display

-Discover exhibits dedicated to the Duke of Wellington, including his personal belongings, military history, and the room where he died in 1852.
+Dedicated exhibits explore the life and legacy of the Duke of Wellington, including his military achievements, personal belongings, and the room where he died in 1852.

 Visitor Information

-• Facilities: Café, shop, toilets, accessible paths in much of the gardens
+Facilities Café, gift shop, toilets, accessible paths in most gardens

-• Accessibility: The gardens are largely accessible; some interior castle areas have steps and uneven floors.
+Accessibility The gardens are mostly accessible.
+Some castle interiors have steps and uneven flooring.

-• Tickets: Free for English Heritage members.
-Non-members can purchase online or at the entrance.
+Tickets Free for English Heritage members.
+Tickets available online or at entrance.

 Previous